 After transferring into a new school, a deaf girl, Shouko Nishimiya, is bullied by the popular Shouya Ishida.
-As Shouya continues to bully Shoko, the class turns its back on him.
-Shouko transfers and Shoya grows up as an outcast.
+As Shouya continues to bully Shouko, the class turns its back on him.
+Shouko transfers and Shouya grows up as an outcast.
 Alone and depressed, the regretful Shouya finds Shouko to make amends.

 Source: Eleven Arts